ankschoubey/blog/src/content/post/business-blog/4-producers-just-build-it-yourself.md

 Apple outsources production but still designs everything by itself.
 While rest rely heavily on Google for phone software and Microsoft for PC software.

-## Some companies take control back.
+## Some companies take control back

 Apple is taking back control of its microprocessors because it realized that it can ship better products if it designs the chips themself.